aatishnn/tutorials/exoscale_documentation/runstatus/00_runstatus-quick-start.md

  * timezone: start typing in the format Continent/City: e.g. Europe/Zurich
  * the Twitter account where you want Runstatus to post your system status updates
- * a human-friendly name to display on your status page.
+ * a human-friendly name to display on your status page
- * a custom domain to be able to use your own domain
+ * a custom domain to be able to use your own domain.

 ### Describing your services